francis-chris5/Funds/README.md

 (Optional) enter a date for the transaction (the default is current date)

-(Optional) an id for the transaction (the transfer account for balancing will receive the same ID)
+(Optional) a human readable id for the transaction (the transfer account for balancing will receive the same ID) --the computer keeps a different id in the background for the transactions

 (Optional) a short description of the transaction